Special Workout :: Yasso 800 - The Marathon Pace Workout with a Twist

 Of course, there are other half marathon goal pace sessions you can do, the link will give you some good examples.

-When deciding on your race pace, no matter if it is a half marathon, full marathon or any other distance, always use a number of different references.
+When deciding on your race pace, no matter if it is a half marathon, full marathon or any other distance, it is generally best to use a number of different references.

-The big mistake some of us make is relying on intuition or just one indicator.
+Use a recent race.
+Use some recent training paces.
+And use the Yasso 800 workout together.
+The big mistake you can make is relying on intuition or just one indicator.
 That one indicator may be overly positive and that can set you up for failure.

 I know some folks who are incredibly good at short distance runs like the 800m.
 They'd be able to run 3min 800s the whole afternoon, but they'd really struggle hitting a 3hr marathon as they haven't done sufficient long runs.